Aohk22/home-labs/lab-1/specifications.md

 IP: 192.168.0.3
 OS: Security Onion
-Use this for threat hunting/alerts.
+~~Use this for threat hunting/alerts.~~
+Alerts, IDS requires standalone architecture which has too much requirement for me.

 ## PC3